adudu111/Adudu/README.md

 > Offline-first personal cybersecurity glossary & quick lookup tool.

-Adudu helps you quickly remember cybersecurity terms, commands, and concepts while keeping your data stored locally on your computer.
+Adudu helps you quickly remember any terms, commands, and concepts while keeping your data stored locally on your computer.

 ## ✨ Features